 Ghost Log is an 8’ diameter by 44’ long Corten steel sculpture that sits on a historical vintage reclaimed artifact, the head saw and carriage from the original Dickman Lumber Mill.
 The sculpture is an abstracted cedar log with laser cut skin resembling cedar bark.
 An 8’ wheel gear at the park end of the log makes witness to the enormous scaled logs that were cut at this site and contributes to a deeper understanding of the industry.
 The sculpture starts at the park end as a mechanical structure mashed together with an enormous cedar log.
 It transforms to the organic as it twists and turns, first to form a basket weave midway and then culminates in cedar boughs at the water’s edge.
 Forged text is integrated in the limbs.
 The basket form honors the tribal lands of the area and incorporates twining and Lushootseed language.
 The sculpture, lit inside, creates an ethereal form day and night and serves as a visceral reminder of our past.

 The project site is at Dickman Mill Park on Commencement Bay in Tacoma, WA.
 Dickman Park sits on Indigenous land, the traditional territory of the Coast Salish people.
 Cedar is sacred to the local Puyallup Tribe and the Ghost Log honors their history through form and text incorporated into the sculpture.

-In development: Ghost Timbre, a sound accompaniment that adds to this ethereal quality and flushes out the stories and sounds of the park and its history.
+In development: Ghost Timbre, a sound accompaniment that will be accessible on your phone though the park’s website.
+Ghost Timbre explores this ethereal quality and flushes out the stories and sounds of the park and its history.